vgrigory/viaplay/README.md

 It is written in React using ES6 + Babel, utilises Viaplay Content API to fetch movie data, has different components (Movie, ImdbRating, SimilarMovies, ...) to construct movie page.
-There is a basic routing handling of movie page (film/:filmId route) and the rest of the system.
+There is a basic routing handling movie page (film/:filmId route) and the rest of the system.
+Routing is implemented using https://github.com/ReactTraining/react-router.

 **Structure**